I am an Amazon Associate, meaning I earn a commission from qualifying purchases. This blog post contains Amazon affiliate links.

 #1) Yorkshire Tea

-Yorkshire tea is definitely an essential.
-It’s the only tea that Ollie will drink, and the one I have most frequently too.
+Yorkshire tea* is definitely an essential.
 I love a good English tea, and from all the ones I’ve tried, Yorkshire is my favourite.
 If you sign up on their website, they send you some for your birthday each year, it’s so cute!

 #2) Mint Chocolate Tea by Cheshire Tea

 I wasn’t sure if I’d like this, because I’ve tried peppermint tea before and absolutely hated it.
-I was pleasantly surprised though, it’s very refreshing and delicious.
+I was pleasantly surprised with this Mint Chocolate Tea* though, it’s very refreshing and delicious.
 I’ve almost finished my teatourist sample, so at some point I’ll definitely order the full size.

 #3) Creme Brule Rooibos by Jadu Tea